thednp/fetch-library-data/llm/vitest.md

 *   **Available for providers:** `'v8'`
 *   **CLI:** `--coverage.ignoreEmptyLines=<boolean>`

 Ignore empty lines, comments and other non-runtime code, e.g. Typescript types.
-Requires `experimentalAstAwareRemapping: false`.

 This option works only if the used compiler removes comments and other non-runtime code from the transpiled code.
 By default Vite uses ESBuild which removes comments and Typescript types from `.ts`, `.tsx` and `.jsx` files.